Since 1963, Southwestern Industries, Inc. has been an industry leader in innovative products for machinist productivity.

 SWI developed and manufactured a conversational language CNC for knee mills in the early 1980’s under the brand name ProtoTRAK.
 Later in that decade SWI manufactured and sold a version of the ProtoTRAK to Bridgeport Machines who distributed it under the EZTRAK® brand name.
 These extremely successful products helped launched the “age of conversational language” computer numerical controls.

 In 1990, SWI found it necessary to move to a larger facility in order to accommodate its growing business.
 This move to its current headquarters in Rancho Dominguez, CA placed SWI just 15 minutes from both the Los Angeles Harbor and Los Angeles International Airport.

 All ProtoTRAK controls utilize conversational language programs as well as CAM and G-code.
 They are available on SWI branded TRAK mills and lathes and can be retrofitted on other manufacturers' knee mills.
 All controls are designed and built “from scratch” at SWI's Rancho Dominguez, CA factory headquarters.
 The ProtoTRAKs are among the most widely used conversational language CNCs in the world.
 Both the controls and machines are designed specifically to address the inefficiencies associated with one-off and small lot machining.

 Most recently, SWI has expanded its product lines to include machines that address the inefficiencies associated with high-mix, low-volume type work.
-These products consist of the TRAK LPM VMC and TRAK 2OP VMC.
+These products consist of the TRAK LPM Vertical Machining Center and TRAK 2OP Portable Vertical Machining Center.
 The former is the first VMC that integrates the machine, control, fixturing and tool offset measurements into one complete system to reduce and/or eliminate product change-over times.
-The later is a portable VMC that makes it possible and practical for high-mix, low-volume shops to utilize work cell technology to lower their part cycle times and reduce labor costs/part.
+The latter is a portable VMC that makes it possible and practical for high-mix, low-volume shops to utilize work cell technology to lower their part cycle times and reduce labor costs/part.